sven-hash/docs/docs/run-nym-nodes/nodes/gateways.md

 Initialise the gateway

 USAGE:
+    nym-gateway init [FLAGS]  [OPTIONS] --host <host> --id <id> --wallet-address <wallet-address>

+FLAGS:
+    -h, --help            Prints help information

+    -V, --version         Prints version information

+OPTIONS:
+        --announce-host <announce-host>      The host that will be reported to the directory server --clients-port <clients-port>        The port on which the gateway will be listening for clients gateway- requests
+        --datastore <datastore>              Path to sqlite database containing all gateway persistent data --host <host>                        The custom host on which the gateway will be running for receiving sphinx packets
-    nym-gateway init [FLAGS] [OPTIONS        Id of the gateway we want to create config for.
+        --id <id>                            Id of the gateway we want to create config for.
         --mix-port <mix-port>                The port on which the gateway will be listening for sphinx packets --mnemonic <mnemonic>                Cosmos wallet mnemonic
         --validator-apis <validator-apis>    Comma separated list of endpoints of the validators APIs